 Catella Hedgefond fund's objective is to deliver consistent, positive returns regardless of stock market trends.

 To make money in both market upturns and downturns, the fund managers invest in Nordic fixed-income securities and equities, and gain protection from downturns through derivatives.
 This means that timing is not an issue when investing in Catella Hedgefond, and low risk is a cornerstone of the fund.
-The fund is run by a total of five managers.
+The fund is run by a total of four managers.
 The team's experience and knowledge generate the management performance.